freeyourscience/infrastructure/README.md

 4. manually enable the `Cloud Resource Manager` API so that tf can enable the other ones

 Once tf has run successfully the pipeline in the repo should be able to push images to the registry.

+## Managing domains for Cloud Run for externally managed domains

+- the service account doing the apply needs to be an owner of the domain
+  - verify ownership by adding txt record (get code from search console or webmaster tool)
+  - use google.com/webmaster to add them